 An impairment analysis is performed at each reporting date for these assets using the simplified approach to measure the allowance ECL on trade receivables.
-The Group determines the allowance for ECL by using a provision matrix as they possess shared credit risk characteristics, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
-Loss allowances of €19,782 (2022: nil) were present at year end in respect of trade and other receivables that were overdue and that were not expected to be recovered.
-Other overdue trade receivables that were not impaired amounted to €126,074 (2022: €77,548).
-The group holds no security against these receivables.
-The unsecured overdue amounts consisted of €240,997 (2022: €196,466) that were less than three months overdue and €229,852 (2022: €182,520) that were greater than three months.
+The Group and Company determines the allowance for ECL by using a provision matrix as they possess shared credit risk characteristics, estimated based on historical credit loss experience based on the past due status of the debtors, adjusted as appropriate to reflect current conditions and estimates of future economic conditions.
+The Group's loss allowances of €18,342 (2023: €19,782) were present at year end in respect of trade and other receivables that were overdue and that were not expected to be recovered.
+Other overdue trade receivables that were not impaired amounted to €Nil (2023: €126,074).
+The Group and Company holds no security against these receivables.
+The Group's unsecured overdue amounts consisted of €Nil (2023: €240,997) that were less than three months overdue and €Nil (2023: €229,852) that were greater than three months.